LinkedIn or LinkedOut – how to get the most out of LinkedIn for your business

 With 250 million monthly active users, LinkedIn is a valuable B2B platform which can effectively promote your company, grow revenue, and add value to customers as well as employees.
-If you’re stumped on how to do this, here are some tried and tested approaches:
+If you’re stumped on how to improve your brand visibility using LinkedIn, here are some tried and tested approaches:

 Think of your company page as being as important as your website.
 For many people, LinkedIn will be the first place they interact with your business (with a LinkedIn Bot, to be specific).
 The imagery, content, and style of this page reflects your brand, creating that all-important positive initial impression.
 Therefore, make sure your company details are all up-to-date and any content on the listing clearly explains your product offering and how you’re superior to competitors.

 You can also publish ‘Showcase Pages’ which are dedicated to specific products and services.
 That means you can publish content which appeals to different audience segments.